 Meet Our Vancouver Home Inspector!

-Owner and lead inspector Geoffrey Bennett, CMI, brings nearly a decade of inspection experience to his work.
+Owner and lead home inspector Geoffrey Bennett, CMI, brings more than a decade of inspection experience to his work.
 Undergirded by a solid background as a licensed general contractor, Geoffrey has also remodeled and repaired homes throughout Western Washington.
 Geoffrey has lived and worked in Vancouver, WA for over twenty years.
 You will benefit from his professional demeanor, his thorough investigation process, and clear, detailed reports.
 Geoffrey is known for his friendly, patient style.
 He welcomes questions and is happy for clients to accompany him as he inspects.
 His main goal is to provide an accurate, unbiased, and exceptional home inspection every time he meets a new client.